BernieO/calcardbackup/README.md

 # calcardbackup

 This Bash script exports calendars and addressbooks of given users from ownCloud/Nextcloud to .ics and .vcf files and saves them as compressed file.
+Additional options are available.

 ## Requirements

 - local installation of Own-/Nextcloud >= 5.0 with MySQL/MariaDB or SQLite3 (PostgreSQL unsupported)
 - Packages `grep`, `sed`, `curl` and according database packages (`mysql-server`/`mariadb-server` or `sqlite3`)
-- if backups shall be zipped (instead of default gzipped tarball): package `zip`

 ## Quick Installation Guide